yencal/yencal.github.io/_posts/2025-11-29-gpu-memory-throughput/index.md

     Throughput rises rapidly here.
 The widest types show a spike that can exceed theoretical HBM bandwidth.
     This happens because the working set fits partially or fully in L2 cache (H100 L2 = 50 MB).
-    Note that memcpy touches 2× the buffer size (one read + one write).

-    Thus:

-    * 20 MB buffer → 40 MB working set → still fits → unrealistically high bandwidth

-    * 30 MB buffer → 60 MB working set → no longer fits → sharp drop as the kernel falls back to HBM

-    In short: these peaks are cache effects and do not reflect true device memory throughput.
+    Therefore, these peaks are cache effects and do not reflect true device memory throughput.

 3. **HBM-dominated plateau region (≥10⁷–10⁸ bytes)**